elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 2. Optionally enable console mode for GUI projects by commenting out `set(EXECUTABLE_FLAG WIN32)` from `src/CMakeLists.txt` (thanks @selsta)

-3. Build with `make release-win64`.
-This may take 5 minutes.
-Debug builds on Windows are either unsupported or are not advised (I broke my head trying to make it work on my machine and so gave up)
+3. For the `monero-gui` build with `make release-win64`.
+For `monero` try `make debug-static-win64` first.
+This process may take 5 minutes.
+    - `monero-gui` debug builds on Windows are either unsupported or are not advised
+    - I broke my head trying to make it work on my machine and so gave up
+    - If you try a debug build, you might need to `make clean` if the release won't build

-4. If the build fails due to a missing library, try each of the following
+4. If a build fails due to a missing library, try each of the following

-    a) `pacman -S mingw-w64-x86_64-name` (where name is the libname with and without lib)
+    - `pacman -S mingw-w64-x86_64-name` (where name is the libname with and without lib)
-    b) Search for the library (with and without the lib prefix) on [packages.msys2.org](https://packages.msys2.org/search).
+    - Search for the library (with and without the lib prefix) on [packages.msys2.org](https://packages.msys2.org/search).
 Click on relevant search results and install the binary package starting with `mingw-w64-x86_64`
+    - `make clean` before building

 5. ~~Debugging~~
     ~~It's really hard to do this on Windows and VSCode, especially through an msys2 debugging terminal.
 The best I can offer is pointing you to [this StackOverFlow Answer](https://stackoverflow.com/a/1745964/7732434)~~

+6. For a `monero-gui` full build, use `cd build/release && make deploy` after running `make release-win64`
+    - If the build fails due to DLL copy error, follow the troubleshooting instructions in step 4 and let me know what worked so that I can update this article

 ## Contributing Anonymously